lee-aaron/RustMS/README.md

 # RustMS 🍁

 RustMS is an attempt at implementing the Maplestory server end from scratch in Rust.

-It's very work-in-progress and really only barely off the ground at this point, but it's been a fun evening/weekend side project so far!
+This is a fork of the original owner's work.
+I intend to try updating and making some changes too.

 ![Getting places](img/sp_ship.png)
 ## Motivation